24 hours in Madrid: A Madrid Itinerary from a Local

 Chocolateria San Gines is a must on every Madrid one day itinerary!

 I hope you enjoyed your 24 hours in Madrid and that you got a taste of what this vibrant city holds for you.
 Make sure to come back soon for more… there are plenty of day trips waiting for you such as from Madrid to Segovia, Toledo or Avila!
+I also recommend having a look at these unusual, secret escapes from Madrid.

 Before You Go: Top Tips for your Trip